ToJans/tojans.github.com/content/blog/Confessions of a start-up consultant.markdown

 ## And finally

-A retorical question: if a person or company is offering start-up consultancy, why would their opinion be any better than yours?
+A rhetorical question: if a person or company is offering start-up consultancy, why would their opinion be any better than yours?

 If a company is truly an expert in converting ideas into viable businesses, wouldn't they spend their time launching one product after another, as opposed to consulting for you at an hourly/fixed rate?